Janice Battersby: Casting

 Auditions were held for the part of Janice Battersby, with actress Vicky Entwistle going on to secure the role.
 In 2005, the character of Janice was axed by producer Tony Wood, along with characters Sunita Alahan (Shobna Gulati) and Jessie Jackson (Nailah Cumberbatch).
 However, a few weeks after the axing, a last-minute decision was made, and the character was given a reprieve by the newly drafted producer Steve Frost.
 Of this decision, the soap's spokesperson said: "The new producer has talked to Vicky Entwistle and asked if she would like to stay with the programme.
 Janice is a very popular character, but ultimately it was the producer's own decision to keep her on, prompted by the great new storylines the character can play out."

 Characterisation

 Janice is a larger than life character who is not afraid of confrontation with other people.
 ITV publicity describes the character, along with her former husband Les, as 'Weatherfield's answer to Wayne and Waynetta Slob' (two characters from Harry Enfield & Chums), but did stress that her character has shown her softer side in certain storylines, such as Toyah's rape, and proved she does have morals when she tried to stop Leanne's prostititution.
-Her manager at Underworld from 2004 to 2006, Danny Baldwin, had his own nickname for her, "Lippy", because of her loud mouth and answering back.
+Her manager at Underworld from 2004 to 2006, Danny Baldwin (Bradley Walsh), had his own nickname for her, "Lippy", because of her loud mouth and answering back.
 An insider spokesperson for Coronation Street said of Janice's character in 2005 that: "She is well loved for being such a feisty character who can get quite nasty at times."